 Comic Book Time: Cap retains an "anchor" in the 1940s, but the amount of time he spent frozen in ice just grows and grows as time goes on.
 When he was first revived in 1964 he'd spent 20 years on ice, which was lengthy, but wouldn't have been a wholly unfamiliar world — in the current comics he woke up at some point in the early 21st century.

 Cool People Rebel Against Authority: This is the essential modernization of Cap in the 1970s.
-Rogers became so disillusioned by the American establishment and the abused of the US Government, that he eventually gave up being Cap for a while in favor of Nomad, the man without a country.
-Eventually, he eventually realized that he could champion America's ideals as Cap, giving him the liberty to butt heads with the US Government when necessary.
+Rogers became so disillusioned by the American establishment and the abuse of the US Government that he eventually gave up being Cap for a while in favor of Nomad, the man without a country.
+Eventually, he realized that he could champion America's ideals as Cap, giving him the liberty to butt heads with the US Government when necessary.

 Costume Copycat: U.S. Agent (who was actually given the name and costume of Captain America by the government during one of the latter's ethically-motivated retirements.
 Though The Cap Came Back, U.S. Agent has never stopped trying to relive those brief glory days.)

 Cultured Warrior: Rogers is a talented visual artist who drew for his own comic book about himself once.